HLXEasy/docker-kaspad/README.md

 The `kaspad` Container is similar to the standalone version from the section before.
 The `kaspawallet` container interacts with the `kaspad` container and uses it's own Docker volume to persist data.

+**ToDo:** Describe initial kaspawallet setup

 ## Build from scratch

 To build from scratch you can use the helper script `buildImages.sh`.
 This script will perform the following steps:

 * Optionally create and run a local Docker registry

-  To build multi arch images the usage of a Docker registry is required.
+  * To build multi arch images the usage of a Docker registry is required.
 So if you want to build pure locally (without pushing to a public registry), a local Registry is started.
 * Create a Docker BuildX builder instance
 * Build and push Docker images for all supported architectures

-  The "build" is a real build.
+  * The "build" is a real build.
 To do so the [kaspad Github repository](https://github.com/kaspanet/kaspad) is cloned.
 After that the latest release tag will be checked out and build.
 Currently as of 2023-01-01 this is [v0.12.11](https://github.com/kaspanet/kaspad/releases/tag/v0.12.11).
 The resulting Docker image is based on [Alpine Linux](https://www.alpinelinux.org/) and contains the binaries `genkeypair`, `kaspactl`, `kaspad`, `kaspaminer` and `kaspawallet`, all installed at `/usr/local/bin/`.
+  * Supported architectures are currently `linux/arm64/v8` and `linux/amd64`.

 Here's the help output of the build script: